muahmad-hub/Alumni-Website/README.md

     - AI skill & goal categorization with 72-80% accuracy, used by recommendation system
     - Real-time chat with Django channels and WebSocket
     - Fully integrated full-stack system (frontend, backend, database, ML, networking).
+    - Authentication emails and notification emails along with weekly message digest.
+    - Alumni and mentor directory with search bar for skills/names and filter by graduation year and university.
+    - Mentor Dashboard for mentors to manage their requests.
 >For more details: [Technical Details](docs/technical_details.md) and [Dev logs](docs/dev_logs.md)
 ## Demo and Screenshots
 ## Architecture: